jake-knerr/js-style-guide/README.md

 ```

 #### Do not worry about sorting types by alpha or any other arbitrary system.

+> Why?
+This is a hard to maintain abstraction that provides little benefit.

 #### Avoid placing JSDoc annotations above `import` statements.